 The primary goal of the MDA's pesticide groundwater monitoring is to provide detailed information on the occurrence and concentrations of pesticides in Minnesota's groundwater resources.
 Protection of Minnesota's citizens and water resources from agricultural chemicals is the fundamental purpose of this goal.
 The program focus is monitoring vulnerable groundwater in the agricultural and urban areas of the state.

-Map illustrating the location of the groundwater sampling sites in 2022.
+Map illustrates the location of the groundwater sampling sites in 2025.
 Sampling sites include domestic wells, monitoring wells, urban wells, and springs.

 Background